masikol/barapost/README.md

 ## barapost

-Version 3.6.d; 2019.12.10 edition;
+Version 3.7.a; 2019.12.22 edition;

 ### Description:

-**barapost.py** -- this script is designed for taxonomic annotation of nucleotide sequences by "BLASTing" each of them with 'blastn' script from "BLAST+" toolkit and regarding the best hit.
+**barapost.py** -- this script is designed for taxonomic annotation of nucleotide sequences by "BLASTing" each of them with 'blastn' script from "BLAST+" toolkit and regarding the best hit(s).

 "barapost.py" is meant to be used just after 'prober.py'.

-"barapost.py" downloads records-hits from Genbank according to results (`...probe_acc_list.tsv`) generated by "prober.py", builds a database (on your local machine) which consists of downloaded sequences, and continues aligning the rest of your with "BLAST+" toolkit.
+"barapost.py" downloads records-hits from Genbank according to results (`hits_to_download.tsv`) generated by "prober.py", builds a database on your local machine which consists of downloaded sequences, and continues aligning the rest of your with "BLAST+" toolkit.

 Script processes FASTQ and FASTA (as well as '.fastq.gz' and '.fasta.gz') files.

-"barapost.py" writes (actually appends) it's results in the same TSV file as "prober.py" does.

 Files processed by this script are meant to be sorted afterwards by 'fastQA5_sorter.py'.